 Ethical issues are an integral aspect of research that needs to remain at the forefront.
 Official approval from the Chief Thromde Education officer, Thimphu Thromde was sought.
 A letter of consent was sought from the participants.
 Participants for the research were briefed in details about the purpose of the research and their role in this research.
 Duly signed consent forms were sought from the participants upon their agreement to participate in the research with the assurance of their identity being protected.
 The data collected for the research shall be protected under safe custody and retained for future references and explanations.

-RESULT
+4. RESULTS

-Findings and Interpretations
+4.1 Findings and Interpretations